juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [PRODUCT DETAILS]()

-The following component represents the modal which is opened everytime we click over a product to review their details.
+The following component represents the modal, which opens every time we click on a product to review its details.

-Product Detail
+Product Detail:

 ```jsx
 import './styles.css';